The Pillars of Creation

 How?

-Know that the Universe is divine
+The Universe is divine

-we can learn to live together
+if we listen to our world with careful science we can learn to live together

 securely and peacefully.